-Carmen Perez-Carlton, age 58, was appointed to the Board of Directors on October 1, 2019.
-From January 2017 to July 2019, Ms. Perez-Carlton served as an independent advisor for Crown Castle, Inc. (NYSE: CCI), a publicly-traded fiber infrastructure REIT, providing input and strategic guidance on matters related to mergers and acquisitions, strategy and business development opportunities.
-Previously, she served as President of FPL FiberNet, LLC from 2007 until it was acquired by Crown Castle in January, 2017.
+Carmen Perez-Carlton, age 63, was appointed to the Board of Directors on October 1, 2019.
+In 2023, Ms. Perez-Carlton was appointed to the Board of Directors of Summit Utilities, Inc., a company that owns natural gas distribution and transmission subsidiaries that operate in Arkansas, Colorado, Maine, Missouri, Oklahoma and Texas.
+From January 2017 to July 2019, Ms. Perez-Carlton served as an independent advisor for Crown Castle International Corp.
+(NYSE: CCI), a publicly-traded fiber infrastructure REIT, providing input and strategic guidance on matters related to mergers and acquisitions, strategy and business development opportunities.
+Previously, she served as President of FPL FiberNet, LLC from 2007 until it was acquired by Crown Castle in January 2017.
+As President, Ms. Perez-Carlton grew FPL FiberNet through acquisition and network expansion while leading the company through a debt refinancing and ultimately to its eventual sale.
 Ms. Perez-Carlton also served as Vice President, Sales and Marketing and Director, Finance & Accounting with FPL FiberNet, LLC from March 2004 to January 2007.
 Prior to FPL FiberNet, LLC, Ms. Perez-Carlton served as Assistant Controller and Director, Revenue and Recovery for Florida Power & Light, Co., where she led all credit and collections strategies and processes.
 Ms. Perez-Carlton began her career as an Audit Manager with Deloitte and holds a Bachelor of Arts in Accounting from Florida International University and is a Certified Public Accountant (inactive status).
 Ms. Perez-Carlton has served on multiple non-profit organization's boards and was recognized in 2013 by Capacity Media as one of the top ten women in the telecommunications industry.